piwi3910/passwdpro/memory-bank/progress.md

 # Progress Tracking: Secure Password Manager

-## Project Status: Implementation Phase
+## Project Status: Architecture Redesign & Implementation Phase

-We have progressed from the initialization phase to the implementation phase.
-Core components of the system have been developed, and we are now working on expanding functionality and improving the user experience.
+We have undergone a significant architecture redesign, moving from a Flutter-based approach to a modular architecture using React, React Native, and tRPC.
+We are now in the process of implementing the core components of the system with this new architecture.

 ## What Works